Temple Square

 Home of the world-famous Tabernacle Choir at Temple Square, the Tabernacle, located just north of the Assembly Hall, is an architectural and acoustic wonder.
 The famous organ at the front of the Tabernacle contains 11,623 pipes, making it one of the largest and richest-sounding organs in the world, and the building was constructed so that even the drop of a pin at the front of the building can be heard throughout the building.
 The Tabernacle is usually open daily for tours.
 In addition, the public is welcome to attend choir rehearsals on Thursday evenings and the Music and the Spoken Word broadcasts on Sunday mornings at 9:30 am.

-Family History Library
+Family Search Library

-From Temple Square, cross West Temple Street and go south to the Family History Library, which gives visitors access to the world's largest collection of genealogical resources.
+From Temple Square, cross West Temple Street and go south to the Family Search Library, which gives visitors access to the world's largest collection of genealogical resources.
 If you have time, plan to spend an hour or two researching information on your own ancestors; volunteers are on hand to help you through the process if necessary.
-The Family History Library is open Monday through Saturday.
+The Family Search Library is open Monday through Saturday.
 Hours vary.

 Deuel Pioneer Log Home

 North of the Family History Library is the Deuel Pioneer Log Cabin, which gives visitors a glimpse into pioneer life.
 It is typical of the homes built in the Salt Lake Valley after it was settled in 1847, the very first of which was built nearby by William Henry Deuel.
+Please note the Deuel Cabin is temporarily closed.

 Church History Museum